In this article we will cover the basics of why and how to use Google Ads in travel industry.

 If you need any help with Google Ads advertising, do not hesitate to contact us.

-3. Where your ad can appear?
+3. Where will your ads appear?

 As it has already been said, your ads can appear on many different websites on the Internet, depending on the way you target your group and the type of ads you create.